SPrio/kt_rails_assignment_2/README.md

 7. Add a controller with CRUD operation for a model where this model contains the following attributes:
     1. name, this field should not be null and should be unique.
     2. email, this field should not be null, should be unique and should be validated with email format.
 Use database level validation also where required.
 Above index page should contain a search form by which we could search an object with their name or email where input value of search field is case insensitive and would be full or part of object's name or email.
+  ###Steps:
+    1. create model client with the fields
+    2. create controller client
+    3. create routes for controller
+    4. run migration
+    5. add data from faker by updating the seed file
+    6. run seed file
+    7. update the model and add validation
+    8. update the controller with CRUD operations
+    9 update the view
+    10. add search form in index view
+    11. update the controller and model with respect to that

+##Steps to run the project:
+###Run these commands in one terminal:
+  1. rails server
+###Run these commands in another terminal:
+  1. rails db:migrate
+  2. rails db:seed
+###Open 'localhost:3000' in web browser.